bherthchavez/users-fetching/README.md

 #  [Fetching User List with Redux](https://users-fetching-redux.netlify.app/)
-React.js Application with Vite, Redux, and Vitest
-This is a sample README file for a React.js application built with Vite, Redux, and Vitest for unit testing.
+React.js application built with Vite, Redux, and Vitest for unit testing.

 ## Installation
 To install the dependencies, run the following command: